Blackheath forest & River Wey

 - In a further 50 metres, at a three-way footpath sign, turn right onto a bridleway (just before the gateway of Twiga Lodge and with the bridleway parallel to an earth farm road on its left), your direction 265°.

-- In 200 metres you pass a manor house on your right and a farm on your left.
+- In 130 metres the path merges with a farm track, coming in from the left.
+In a further 70 metres you pass a manor house on your right and a farm on your left.